MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 Refer to the [Identity design area](identity-access.md) for more on how you should design for identity in Azure Landing Zones.

-The [Azure Landing Zone reference implementations](../../enterprise-scale/implementation.md#reference-implementation) contains a good foundation for Zero Trust adoption.
+The [Azure Landing Zone reference implementations](https://https://aka.ms/alz/aac#platform) contains a good foundation for Zero Trust adoption.
 It plans for the extension of your existing identity platform to Azure, and contains governance to restrict access to these resources.
-There are also built in logging controls.
+There are also built in logging controls enforced via Azure Policy.

 ### Endpoints Pillar